Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Hearing dates

-The Legal Diary lists hearing dates for trials, call-overs, lists to fix dates, and motions.
-It is updated daily during law terms.
+The Legal Diary contains information about hearing dates (trials, call-overs, lists to fix dates and motions).
+It is updated every day during the law terms.

 Changes to hearing dates